scummvm/scummvm/doc/docportal/help/faq.rst

 How do I get game files onto my device?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **Other platforms** section provides information about installing ScummVM on various platforms, as well as how to transfer files to your chosen device.
+For general guidance, see the :doc:`../use_scummvm/add_play_games` page.
+For specific information, find the page for your device on the sidebar.

-ScummVM now has Cloud and LAN functionality to simplify the file transfer process.
+ScummVM now has cloud and LAN functionality to simplify the file transfer process.
 For more information, see :doc:`../use_scummvm/connect_cloud` and :doc:`../use_scummvm/LAN`.

 On what platform(s) will ScummVM run?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^